In this post, I’m going to give you solid insights into how you need to find online course ideas and validate them for surefire success.

 - Investing in going through the existing courses

-- Researching whether there are any unfulfilled needs in the existing training courses.
+- Research whether there are any unfulfilled needs in the existing training courses.

 Before giving your final call on any topic you researched, it’s very essential to execute some of these course idea validation strategies.